cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 This `sVtNoSwizzle` is only used to derive the fragment shape for `tOrV`.
 It leads us to assume that *something* breaks if we don't extract the `nonswizzle_portion` of `sVt`'s layout.

 When we declared our fragments for Q and K, we simply passed in the swizzled tensors `sQ, sK` to `partition_fragment`.
 So why don't we do that for `sVt`?
-You can imagine its due to the transpose we apply on top of the swizzle atom.
-In this case, you'd be right, with a few massive caveats.
+You'd imagine it's due to the transpose we apply on top of the swizzle atom.
+In this case you'd be right, with a few massive caveats.

 #### Breaking the Fragment Shapes
-If we compile the code for `hdim=64,128` but pass in `sVt` to `partition_fragment_B`, all the layouts are identical to passing in `sVtNoSwizzle`.
+If we compile the code for `hdim=64,128` and pass in `sVt` to `partition_fragment_B`, all the layouts are identical to passing in `sVtNoSwizzle`.
 Seemingly, it makes no difference.
 However, if we compile the code for `hdim=32,96`, the fragment shapes end up different:

 ```cpp
 ========== kHeadDim=32 kBlockN=64 (kBlockKSmem=32 kSwizzle=2) ==========